 Eligibility

-• meet the qualification and experience requirements set out in the documents below for AssocRICS or MRICS
+• Meet the qualification and experience requirements set out in the list of recognised qualifications.

-• not have been referred on a chartered assessment if you are applying for MRICS
+• Not have been referred on the Chartered assessment if you are applying for MRICS.

-Important note: All RICS direct entry routes are reviewed on a regular basis and are subject to change/closure at short notice.
-Where appropriate, RICS will honour any direct entry application in process at the time of any change/closure.
+Important note: All routes are reviewed on a regular basis and are subject to change/closure at short notice.
+Where appropriate, RICS will honour applications already in process at the time of any change/closure.

 Associate (AssocRICS)

-Check the list of approved qualifications that are accepted for direct entry to Associate
+Check the list of approved qualifications and conditions.

 Chartered (MRICS)